Stock market today: Global stocks are mostly up as investors await Fed policy decision and price data - ExBulletin

 Brent crude oil fell $1.88 to $73.91 a barrel.

-The S&P 500 indices return to a new bull market The past week reflects growing hopes that the economy could avoid a severe recession despite interest rates rising sharply over the past year as the Fed has struggled to rein in inflation.
+The S&P 500’s return to a new bull market last week reflects growing hopes that the economy could avoid a severe recession despite interest rates rising sharply over the past year as the Fed s strove to control inflation.

 The S&P 500 is now at levels it hasn’t seen since last September.
 The NASDAQ is up 26.68% year-to-date – not bad for an economy that looks set to slide into recession later this year, ING Economics said in a commentary.

-The highest rates since 2007 have helped inflation come down, but it’s still above everyone’s comfort level.
+The highest rates since 2007 have allowed inflation to come down, but it remains above everyone’s comfort level.

 In currency trading, the dollar slipped to 139.22 Japanese yen from 139.39 yen.
 The euro fell from $1.0750 to $1.0787.